 The Board is of the view that the members of the AC have sufficient accounting and financial management expertise and experience to discharge their duties and responsibilities.

-The AC Chairman, Mr Pay Cher Wee, holds a Bachelor of Accountancy (Honours) degree from Nanyang Technological University and he was formerly the Chief Financial Officer of public companies listed on the SGX-ST. Besides that, Mr Yang Zheng, holds a Master of Finance from University of New South Wales in Australia and he is a Chartered Financial Analyst charter holder.
+The AC Chairman, Mr Pay Cher Wee, holds a Bachelor of Accountancy (Honours) degree from Nanyang Technological University and he was formerly the Chief Financial Officer of public companies listed on the SGX-ST. Mr Pay possesses more than 25 years of experience in the audit, manufacturing, supply chain management, healthcare and private equity investment sectors.
+He is currently the Chief Financial Officer of Jurong Port Pte.
+Ltd.